98jfiore/cs490-Project1-jf353/README.md

         There was an issue with the css styling of the webpage, specifically with the recipe and pictures alignment where they were refusing to align horizontally.
 I tried to fix this by floating them, but that pushed the border above them, which is something I didn't want.
 The eventual solution I found was to utilize a flexbox display instead of float.

+        I have been running into a problem where I cannot figure out how to authenticate myself for tweepy without including my
+            API keys in my documents.